Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 For any suggestions, questions, or remarks, please file an issue in the issue tracker.

-This comparison is maintained by the ASReview team.
-We aim to make a fair comparison  and we are not prejudiced.
+This comparison is maintained by Rens van de Schoot.
+I aim to make a fair comparison and not to be prejudiced.
 If there is any concern about the comparison, please file an issue in the issue tracker such that it can be openly discussed.